Calibration of compass and actuator. Set up of Interfaces

 1. From Virtuino App, enter Linear actuator screen and press Start Calibration.

-1. Press "Right Arrow" button extend linear actuator up to the complete extension of the linear actuator.
+1. Press "Right Arrow" button extend linear actuator up to the extension of the linear actuator which makes rudder angle to 35 degrees (35 degrees to turn starboard).

-2. Press "Left Arrow" button to retract linear actuator up to the complete retraction of the linear actuator.
+2. Press "Left Arrow" button to retract linear actuator up to the retraction of the linear actuator which makes rudder angle to -35 degrees (35 degrees to turn portboard).

 3. Press "Save" button to save linear actuator offsets